akamura/net-commander/README.md

 ![Config Colorizer](https://raw.githubusercontent.com/elelabdev/net-commander/refs/heads/main/media/img/readme/net-colorizer-iptooltips.png)
 Plus the extension will automatically detect private and public IPs placing tooltips above them for your better understanding.
 In case of Public IPs provide you access to **ipinfo.io database** to get accurate informations without leaving the configuration you are exploring avoiding spam ads or distractions.
 <br>
-> 💡 Setup guide
-> 1. Run the command for the first time **Net Commander topology viewer** it will generate a folder in your workspace root named **net-commander/topology-viewer**.
->
-> 2. Place inside **topology-viewer** subfolder all your **show-cdp-neghbors-detail.txt* files you can organize them by subfolders if you have many.
->
-> 3. Close and run again the **Net Commander topology viewer** it will generate the topology reading your files.

 <br><br>